patrickmmartin/errorcodeNX/article.md

 However, using integral types for error identification is problematic as there is no good mechanism to guarantee that each value uniquely identifies a specific error.
-This article proposes the use of pointers to string literals instead as these can be made unique quite easily.
-In addition pointers to string literals also yield a simple way to get an indication of the cause of an error.
+This article proposes the use of `char` arrays instead as these are unique straight away.
+In addition `char` arrays also yield a simple way to get an indication of the cause of an error.

 Problem statement
 ====